Siege of Thessalonica (1422–1430): Background

-In the 14th century, the nascent Ottoman Empire was a rising power in the Near East.
-After subduing much of Anatolia, with the fall of Gallipoli in 1354, Ottoman Turks also acquired a foothold in the Balkans.
+In the 14th century, the nascent Ottoman Beylik was a rising power in the Near East.
+After subduing much of Anatolia, with the fall of Gallipoli in 1354, the Ottoman Turks also acquired a foothold in the Balkans.
 The Christian powers of the region, notably the declining Byzantine Empire, were weak and divided, allowing a rapid Turkish expansion across the region, conducted both by the Ottomans themselves and by semi-independent Turkish ghazi warrior-bands.
-In 1369 the Ottomans were able to capture Adrianople, the third-most important city of the Byzantine Empire after its capital Constantinople and Thessalonica.
+In 1369 the Ottoman Turks were able to capture Adrianople, the third-most important city of the Byzantine Empire after its capital Constantinople and Thessalonica.
 Thessalonica, ruled by the Byzantine prince and future emperor Manuel II Palaiologos, itself surrendered in 1387 after a lengthy siege (1383–1387), along with the cities of Christopolis and Chrysopolis.

 Initially the surrendered cities were allowed complete autonomy in exchange for payment of the haraç poll tax.
 Following the death of Emperor John V Palaiologos in 1391, however, ManuelII escaped Ottoman custody and went to Constantinople, where he was crowned emperor, succeeding his father.
 This angered Sultan Bayezid I, who laid waste to the remaining Byzantine territories, and then turned on Chrysopolis, which was captured by storm and largely destroyed.
 Thessalonica submitted again to Ottoman rule at this time, possibly after a brief period of resistance, (Note: The chronology and events surrounding the imposition of direct Ottoman rule on Thessalonica in the 1390s have been the subject of controversy.
 Doukas and Ottoman chronicles refer to a "capture" of the city, leading some modern scholars, such as Karl Hopf, Nicolae Iorga, or Raymond-Joseph Loenertz, to suggest that the city was recovered by the Byzantines in the meantime.
 This position is generally rejected by recent studies.
 Instead, the "second capture" in the 1390s is seen as part of a wider policy of strengthening central control over vassal states by Bayezid I, which is evident elsewhere in Anatolia and the Balkans at the same time.
 Equally contentious has been the question of dating the event to 1391 or 1394; according to Nevra Necipoğlu, scholarly consensus is now "definitively settled" on the latter date.) but was treated more leniently: although the city was brought under full Ottoman control, the Christian population and the Church retained most of their possessions, and the city retained its institutions.